FemtoLux 30

 This makes easy integration and reduces the time and human resources required to integrate this laser into any laser micromachining equipment.

-Remote control using REST API commands via RS232 and LAN - Reduced integration time.
+- Easy integration – remote control using REST API via RS232 and LAN.

 The refrigerant agent circulates from a PSU-integrated compressor and condenser, to a cooling plate via armored flexible lines.